codxmayank/codr-mayank/README.md

 - 👋 Hi, I’m @codr-mayank
-- 👀 I’m interested in Frontend and Mobile App Development
+- 👀 I’m skilled in Frontend Software Development (React)
-- 🌱 I’m currently learning Android/iOS App Development using Flutter and React Native
+- 🌱 Improving on Backend Skills like Spring Boot.
+- ✨ Goal is to become an expert Full Stack Developer.
-- 💞️ I’m looking to collaborate on React, React Native and Flutter
+- 💞️ I’m looking to collaborate on React Projects.

 <!---
 codr-mayank/codr-mayank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.